A List of Vegetables that

-Turning into veggie fan?
-Then, perhaps you'll enjoy this list of vegetables, the second in our series.
-As you'll see, these veggies belong only to the "fruiting and flowering" category and include definitions only if they seem a little out of the ordinary.
+Turning into veggie freak, are you?
+Then, perhaps you'll enjoy this list of vegetables (the third in our series).
+As you'll see, these veggies belong to the "fruiting and flowering" category and include definitions only if they seem a little out of the ordinary.

 If you really wanted a list of green and leafy vegetables, just click here.
 For podded veggies, click here.
-But don't be too hasty: these are good veggies, too.
+But don't be too hasty: the veggies here are good, too.
 Although there are fewer of them than of green and leafies, for example, it'll still take you a while to sample every one.

 And that's half the fun anyway.
 If you’re going to “do” veggies, you just as well go all the way, right?
 So look for recipes that use these—or make up your own.

-If we've missed some veggie that belongs here, please drop us a line.
-We like to hear about and try out new vegetables ourselves.
+If we've missed a veggie that belongs here, please drop us a line; we like to hear about and try out new vegetables ourselves.
 In the meantime, here's the list of vegetables we’ve come up with thus far in the fruiting/flowering category.
 (Many thanks to Foodista and Wikipedia for help with some of these definitions.)

 From the Tree